Care Home Neglect

 Hospital Acquired Infections (HAIs)

-HAIs are infections that are picked up while in a hospital or in other healthcare settings such as nursing homes.
+HAIs are infections that are picked up while in a hospital or other healthcare settings such as nursing homes.
 The worst cases can lead directly to death.
 Straightforward good nursing practice can reduce the risk of HAIs running rampant and causing harm.
 Basic hand hygiene, good wound care, sterile techniques and proper medical equipment cleaning all contribute to safer patient care.

 Medication Errors